offmywave011/masterconcrete/OCR-document-scanning.md

     scanbotSDK.textRecognition().withPDF(Language defaultLanguage, Document document, List<Page> pages);

 Where:
 * `defaultLanguage` to perform recognition with.
-Use it to skip the part with language detection and only if you are sure with what language the recognition should be preformed.
+Use it to skip the part with language detection and only if you are sure with which language the recognition should be performed.
 It also can be null.
 * `document` into which a composed PDF will be written.
 * `pages` to perform OCR on.